RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Difficulty:** Easy/Medium

-### AI Code Reviewer and Bug Finder
+### Github App 2024:  Enhanced AI PR summarizer, code reviewer and bug finder

-**Mentors:** TBD
+**Mentors:** Samad Khan

 **Description:**
-Create a Rocket.Chat app that will review C/C++, Java, Javascript, or Python code.
-The app should also help to find possible bugs in the supplied code.
-Code can be specified via highlighted chat message,   pasted into the app's input area, or referenced via a Github/Gitlab URL.
+Bringing our [Github App](https://github.com/RocketChat/Apps.Github22) into the 2024 AI age, this project will add ability to provide a AI generated summary of PRs to the code reviewers whenever a link is shared for a PR.
+The AI assistant should also help in reviewing C/C++, Java, Javascript, or Python code; in addition to help find possible bugs in the code involved.
 The app should leverage modern open source LLMs (Mistral, CodeLlama,  WizardCode, Llama2, Phi, and so on) to perform its tasks.

 **Desired Skills:**
 Rocket.Chat App development.
 LLM prompt design/engineering.

 **Goals/Deliverables:**
-A working AI Rocket.Chat App that will review code and find bug in code.
+Github App now leveraging LLMs to perform code review, bug finding, and PR summarization.

 **Project Duration:** 95 hours (Short)